kwishaka/bigdata-project/README.md

 This project analyzes respiratory charting data using Python and Power BI.
 It covers data cleaning, feature engineering, machine learning modeling, and interactive dashboard creation.

-Problem Statement

-Monitoring respiratory parameters is critical in ICU settings to ensure patients receive proper oxygenation and ventilation.
-This project analyzes and visualizes respiratory data to support clinical decision-making.
-Objective: Build an interactive Power BI dashboard to monitor key respiratory metrics such as FiO₂, LPM O₂, and ventilator rates.

  How to Run
 1. *Clone the repository:*